Derived $C^{\infty}$-Geometry I: Foundations: Derived -geometry

 is a homotopy pushout, but in this diagram, all objects are cofibrant and the left vertical map is a cofibration of $\cinfty$dgas. \end{proof} We have now shown that the functor $\mathbf{dgMan}\rightarrow\dafffp$ carries homotopy pullback diagrams to pullback diagrams.
 To prove that this functor induces an equivalence after localizing at the weak equivalences of dg-manifolds, it suffices to argue that it detects weak equivalences and that for any dg-manifold $(X,\Of_{X\bullet})$ and any map $\Gamma(\Of_{X\bullet})\rightarrow A$ in $\sring_{\fp}$, there is a dg-manifold $(Y,\Of_{Y\bullet})$, a map $f:(Y,\Of_{Y\bullet})\rightarrow (X,\Of_{X\bullet})$ and a commuting diagram

 in $\sring_{\fp}$.
 We will prove both assertions in part II of this series. \begin{rmk} It is important to keep in mind that dg-manifolds present \emph{affine} derived $\cinfty$-schemes of finite presentation.
-Our representability results in part III for differential geometric moduli problems \emph{do not in general} produce affine derived $\cinfty$-schemes and therefore cannot be modelled by dg-manifolds.
-The formalism of $\infty$-categorical structured spaces straightforwardly provides a good theory of non-affine derived $\cinfty$-schemes obtained by gluing affine ones in a fully coherent way, and we show that elliptic moduli problems are representable by such objects.
+Our representability results in part III for differential geometric moduli problems \emph{do not in general} produce affine derived $\cinfty$-schemes of finite presentation and therefore cannot be modelled by dg-manifolds.
+The formalism of $\infty$-categorical structured spaces straightforwardly provides a good theory of non-affine derived $\cinfty$-schemes obtained by gluing affine ones in a fully coherent way, and we show that elliptic moduli problems are representable by such objects (if the moduli space in question is compact, then it is representable by an affine derived $\cinfty$-scheme of finite presentation, but to prove this we will need a good theory of non affine derived $\cinfty$-schemes in the first place).
 If one however insists on using the category of fibrant objects structure on dg-manifolds only, one has to resort to gluing in the \infcat of sheaves on dg-manifolds as we sketched in the introduction. \end{rmk}